 Find out more about our Keep Brookhaven Beautiful program!

-The Town of Brookhaven has 9 inspectors working from the Department of Waste Management to help residents with quality of life issues they may be experiencing in their neighborhoods and to assure good service from the carting companies picking up the household trash.
+Inspectors working from the Department of Waste Management to help residents with quality of life issues they may be experiencing in their neighborhoods and to assure good service from the carting companies picking up the household trash.

 The Sanitation Inspectors respond to complaints from residents, other Town departments and outside agencies about litter and unregistered vehicles on private property, as well as some commercial property.
 Inspections are made of the property before notification of an existing violation is made to a property owner.